clovertortoise/pufferpanel-scripts/README.md

 # pufferpanel-scripts

-Management scripts for my pufferpanel servers.
+Management scripts for pufferpanel servers.

-Designed to automate backups and updates / restarts when scheduled with cron for minimal user intervention.
+- Designed to automate backups and updates / restarts
+- Scheduled with cron for minimal user intervention